quintel/etmodel/README.markdown

-# The Energy Transition Model (ETM) Professional
+# Energy Transition Model

 ![](https://docs.energytransitionmodel.com/img/docs/20181031_etmodel_screenshot.png)

-This is the source code of the [ETM Pro](https://pro.energytransitionmodel.com/): an online web app that let you create a future energy scenario for various countries, municipalities, neighbourhoods and more.
+This is the source code of the [ETM](https://energytransitionmodel.com/): an online web app that let you create a future energy scenario for various countries, municipalities, neighbourhoods and more.
 This software is [Open Source](LICENSE.txt), so you can fork it and alter at your will.